 Budget-Friendly Shopping in Paris

 Another option is Rue de Rivoli.
 This street is home to dozens of clothing stores.
-Some you’ll most likely recognize from back homes, such as H&M or Gap, but also others that are only known domestically in France.
+Some you’ll most likely recognize from back home, such as H&M or Gap, but also others that are only known domestically in France.

-If you head down to Place de l’Hôtel de Ville, next to Paris’s City Hall building, you’ll also find another renowned department store called BHV.
-Enjoy shopping in Paris!
 Want to explore the City of Lights with people who know all her secrets?
 Check out our top-rated Paris tours and day trips.

 Not ready to book a tour?
 Find out if Paris tours are worth it.